 Work of the judges

-The judges use the published assessment criteria to score each entry.
+The judges use the entry assessment criteria to score each submission.
 The secretariat collates the judges' scores to arrive at an overall ranking.
-The judging panel for each award meets to discuss the rankings, discuss anomalies or tied results, and to recommend the winners and finalists to the Minister for Health and Ambulance Services, the Minister for Disability,Ageing and Carers, the Minister for Mental Health, the Chief Health Officer and the Department of Health & Human Services Secretary for endorsement.
+The judging panel for each award meets to discuss the rankings, discuss anomalies or tied results, and to recommend the winners and finalists to the Minister for Health and Ambulance Services, the Minister for Disability,Ageing and Carers, the Minister for Mental Health, the Chief Health Officer and the Department of Health Secretary for endorsement.

 It is expected that there will be only one winner for each award, although the judges may recommend any number according to the merit of the entries.